ethanhann/redisearch-php/docs-src/indexing.md

 $bookIndex->replace($document);
 ```

-A document can also be updating when its ID is specified...
+A document can also be updating when its ID is specified:

 ```php-inline
 // Make a document.